 ♥ Festival concerts

-This year will be opened at the beginning of March by a Japanese orchestra from Kyoto.
+This year’s ninth edition was opened at the beginning of March by a Japanese orchestra from Kyoto.

 Doshisha University Orchestra is one of the most prestigious and oldest youth orchestras in Japan.
-They will perform his Symphony No. 7 in D minor on 5 March in the Dvořák Hall of the Rudolfinum.
-This will be accompanied by the Academic Festive Overture Op.
+Their performance of his Symphony No. 7 in D minor was given on 5 March in the Dvořák Hall of the Rudolfinum.
+This was accompanied by the Academic Festive Overture Op.
 80 by his mentor and friend Johannes Brahms.
-The recent musical past will be represented by Music for Symphony Orchestra by Japanese composer Yasushi Akutagawa, which reflects the influences of Dimitri Shostakovich and Sergei Prokofiev.
+The recent musical past was represented by Music for Symphony Orchestra by Japanese composer Yasushi Akutagawa, which reflects the influences of Dimitri Shostakovich and Sergei Prokofiev.

-The second concert in the series will feature the Pacific Symphony Youth Orchestra from Southern California, which celebrates its thirtieth anniversary this year and is recognized as one of the country’s foremost youth orchestras.
-The orchestra will perform works by Ludwig van Beethoven, Bedřich Smetana and Giuseppe Verdi under the baton of Jacob Sustaita in Prague’s Smetana Hall on June 29.
+The second concert of the series belonged to the Pacific Symphony Youth Orchestra from Southern California, which celebrated its thirtieth anniversary this year and is recognized as one of the country’s foremost youth orchestras.
+The orchestra performed works by Ludwig van Beethoven, Pyotr Ilyich Tchaikovsky and Giuseppe Verdi under the baton of Jacob Sustaita in Prague’s Smetana Hall on June 29.

 Don't hesitate to contact us with any kind of query!Contact us